2020 research projects

 April 2019 – March 2020

-On 10 February 2019 the Australian Government announced a trial of an alternative residential aged care funding assessment tool, the AN-ACC assessment tool.
-This assessment tool was developed by AHSRI as part of the Resource Utilisation and Classification Study (detailed elsewhere in this report), as a possible replacement for the Aged Care Funding Instrument.
+On 10 February 2019 the Australian Government announced a trial of an alternative residential aged care funding assessment tool, the Australian National Aged Care Classification (AN-ACC) assessment tool.
+This assessment tool was developed by AHSRI as part of the Resource Utilisation and Classification Study, as a potential replacement for the Aged Care Funding Instrument.

 The purpose of the trial is to develop and test a model of external assessment for residential aged care funding.
-The trial will: (1) field test the assessment tool, IT systems and hardware, support arrangements, and assessment workforce management; and (2) collect data to validate the findings about the expected distribution of care recipient classifications.
+The trial: (1) field tested the assessment tool, IT systems and hardware, support arrangements, and assessment workforce management; and (2) collected data to validate the findings about the expected distribution of care recipient classifications.

 AHSRI was engaged to provide trial design advice and complete a number of other activities to support the trial.